The Rise and Fall of Train Transportation Through Kenmore 1885 to 1971

-In the early 1960s citizens sought to have the Northern Pacific Railroad abandon its route along the west side of Lake Washington in order to permit creation of a biking and walking trail on the old roadbed.
+In the early 1960s citizens sought to have the Northern Pacific Railroad abandoned its route along the west side of Lake Washington in order to permit the creation of biking and walking trail on the old roadbed.
 The company was reluctant to sell its right-of-way, feeling it might need the route in the event of a railroad emergency.
-Then a railway wreck occurred on the eastern lakeshore, thus legitimizing the companyís concern.
+Then a railway wreck occurred on the eastern lakeshore, thus legitimizing the company's concern.

 Immediately following the wreck, the Northern Pacific routed a train through Kenmore in order to bypass the accident At about 2 AM the long line of freight cars came rumbling and clanking along the almost-defunct right-of-way, pulled by a huge diesel locomotive.
 Following regulations, the crew blew the throaty air horn at every crossing.
 The crew enjoyed the spectacle of house lights coming on all along the lakeshore route as people rushed outside in nightgowns and pajamas to see what was going on.

 Not long after this incident, however, the Northern Pacific gave over its claim to the right-of-way.
 In 1971 the Northern Pacific, Great Northern, and Burlington railroads merged, creating the Burlington Northern Company.
 Burlington Northern then abandoned the line along the western lakeshore, allowing the Burke-Gilman Trail to become a reality, using the old rail bed from Lake Union to Kenmore.

 Photo caption: Train & Car on Bothell Way